 - Ability to send documents to and obtain information from the court from anywhere at any time – ensuring 24-hour access.

 - The convenience of e-filing for litigants, allowing electronic document filings and exchange as digital files replace paper files.

-- An alternative dispute resolution (ADR) component to better monitor issues resolution efforts occurring outside of the court.
+- An alternative dispute resolution (ADR) component to monitor resolution efforts occurring outside of the court.

-- A bondsman tracking component for tracking bonds posted by bondsmen statewide.
+- A bonds tracking component for tracking bonds posted by bail bond firms statewide.

-- A scheduling component for setting, maintaining and displaying information of court scheduled events, and for calendar maintenance.
+- A scheduling component for setting, maintaining and displaying information about court-scheduled events, and for calendar maintenance.